-When you have a dental problem that requires urgent dental care are, 209 NYC Dental emergency dentists offer same day effective treatments in Manhattan’s Midtown East neighborhood.
+When you have a dental problem that requires urgent dental care, 209 NYC emergency dentists offer same day effective treatments in Manhattan Midtown East.
 We help relieve symptoms and restore damaged teeth so that our New York City patients feel better quickly.

-We are open seven days a week and offer same day emergency care to patients who need it.
+We are open seven days a week and offer urgent dental care to patients who need it.
 Our hours are:

 |Monday||7:30 am – 6:30 pm|

 |Friday||7:30 am – 5:00 pm|

 To schedule an appointment, call 212-355-2290 during business hours.
 If our office is closed, you can use our online appointment request form, and someone from our practice will be in touch with you as soon as possible.

 209 NYC Dental is a full-service dental clinic.
 We are happy to provide a wide range of emergency dental services to our existing and new patients.
 Every day we reserve time for those in pain because we understand that dental emergency can be debilitating.